nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

 Fabric
   This is a logical set of nodes that communicate with each other and can belong to different networks.
   The devices in a fabric share the same :ref:`root of trust <ug_matter_network_topologies_concepts_security>` and configuration state and are identifiable with a unique 64-bit Fabric ID.
-  Using the Multiple Fabrics feature, you can assign nodes to a specific set of fabrics.

-Multi-admin
+Multi-fabric
+  A Matter feature that allows to commission a Matter node to different fabrics (each of which has an administrator of its own) and to communicate with other devices within these fabrics.
-  A Matter feature that allows to connect Matter devices to multiple applications and ecosystems out of the box.
+  This feature is crucial for ensuring interoperability of multiple applications and ecosystems out of the box.
+  It can also be referred to as *multi-admin*.
+  See :ref:`ug_matter_overview_multi_fabrics` for more information.

 Node
   A single instance of a Matter device, available on an IPv6 network after commissioning with a Node ID and security credentials.